On the universality of neural encodings in CNNs

 TL;DR: We compare learned weights in CNNs trained on various datasets and evidence the existence of a universal neural code for natural images.

-Abstract: We explore the universality of neural encodings in convolutional neural networks (CNNs) trained on image classification tasks.
+Abstract: We explore the universality of neural encodings in convolutional neural networks trained on image classification tasks.
 We develop a procedure to directly compare the learned weights rather than their representations.
 It is based on a factorization of spatial and channel dimensions and measures the similarity of aligned weight covariances.
 We show that, for a range of layers of VGG-type networks, the learned eigenvectors appear to be universal across different natural image datasets.
 Our results suggest the existence of a universal neural encoding for natural images.
 They explain, at a more fundamental level, the success of transfer learning.
-Our approach shows that, instead of aiming at maximizing performance, one can also attempt to maximize the universality of the learned encoding towards a foundation model.
+Our work shows that, instead of aiming at maximizing the performance of neural networks, one can alternatively attempt to maximize the universality of the learned encoding, in order to build a principled foundation model.

 Anonymization: This submission has been anonymized for double-blind review via the removal of identifying information such as names, affiliations, and identifying URLs.